Why should you pay me to handle registering your trademark when you could pay LegalZoom a lot less?

 It’s simple.
 You get what you pay for.

 Did you know that the trademark system is actually set up to deny applications?
 The US Patent and Trademark Office (USPTO) actually assigns an “examining attorney” to review every application, and these attorneys’ job is to find a reason to deny your application.
 The USPTO denies applications for a lot of reasons, but the main ones are that the mark being applied for is not distinctive enough to be registered, or the USPTO attorney finds a similar mark that’s already registered, or because the wrong information was submitted with the application.

 Choosing a great trademark is the first step in the registration process.

-If you are building your brand and will be creating value in your trademark, investing in an attorney to make sure you register the trademark correctly to get all the benefits of federal registration is money well spent.
+If you are building your brand and your trademark is a valuable part of your business, investing in an attorney to make sure you register the trademark correctly to get all the benefits of federal registration is money well spent.

 You might want to think about saving up for this expenditure to make sure you do it the right way the first time.
 You will have some “common law” trademark rights just by using the company name in the meantime, as long as no one else was using it first.
 But you can’t sue a copycat unless your mark is registered.

-Contact me today at email@example.com to discuss how I can take your trademark registration worries off your plate and help you protect your valuable brand.
+Contact us today at email@example.com to discuss how we can take your trademark registration worries off your plate and help you protect your valuable brand.

 *Disclaimer: LegalZoom is a registered trademark owned by LegalZoom.com, Inc. Use of this trademark does not imply any affiliation with or endorsement by LegalZoom.com, Inc.